 The Little School emphasizes the importance of play for young children in their early years.
 Play allows the girls to develop self-regulation and cooperation skills.
 It helps them develop complex language and vocabulary, problem solve and think flexibly.
 Through play, they can make scientific, mathematical and social discoveries.
 Play helps them learn persistence and develop their memory skills.

 Children who play, work in groups and form social relationships will be more successful in their later years.

 At York House, students are seen as very capable beings – not as vessels to be filled.
 This is why at the Little School, teachers base their methods on the Reggio Emilia approach to pre-schooling learning.
-Head teacher Shelley Lammie has travelled to Italy, the birthplace of the Reggio Emilia philosophy, to observe and learn this method first hand.
+Principal Shelley Lammie has travelled to Italy, the birthplace of the Reggio Emilia philosophy, to observe and learn this method first hand.

 Reggio Emilia recognizes that in the early years of development, children are just beginning to form who they are as an individual.
 Children learn best through interacting with others, including their parents, teachers and peers, in a nurturing learning environment.
 With this method, the children’s interests determine the curriculum.
 The girls work on in-depth projects, and the teachers learn alongside the children, documenting the learning process.